Drama & Theatre Studies

 - Media and Broadcasting

-4 or above in GCSE English Language and some practical experience is desirable.
-We’d expect you to enjoy performing and be committed to working as part of a team.
+You’ll need a 4 or above in GCSE English Language and some practical experience is desirable.
+It is imperative that you enjoy performing and be committed to working as part of a team.

 Student Case Studies: